ibm-cloud-architecture/appmod-liberty-tekton/README.md

 4. Once both the `gse-build` and `gse-apply-manifests` steps are complete, the pipeline is finished.

 ### Validate the application
-Now that the pipeline is complete, validate the Customer Order Services application is deployed and running in `dev`, `stage` and `prod`
+Now that the pipeline is complete, validate the Customer Order Services application is deployed and running in `cos-liberty-tekton` project

 1. In the OpenShift Console, navigate to **Topology** view and click on the `cos-liberty` DeploymentConfig to view deployment details, including `Pods` `Services` and `Routes`